cathive/concourse-chartmuseum-resource/README.md

 * `basic_auth_username`: Optional username to be used if your ChartMuseum is username/password protected.
   If provided, the paramter `basic_auth_password` must also be specified.

-* `basic_auth_username`: Optional password to be used if your ChartMuseum is username/password protected.
+* `basic_auth_password`: Optional password to be used if your ChartMuseum is username/password protected.
   If provided, the paramter `basic_auth_username` must also be specified.

 ## Behavior